-2) Tap on the Create Message button.
+2) Tap the Create Message button.

-5) Tap on the Schedule Date button, and select a date and time when you want to be reminded to send that message.
+5) Tap the Schedule Date button, and select a date and time when you want to be reminded to send that message.

 7) When the time comes, you will receive a notification reminding you to send that message.
-Tap on the notification to launch the app.
+Tap the notification to launch the app.
 It will take you directly where you need to be.

-8) Tap on the Send Using… button.
+8) Tap the Send With button.

 9) Select iMessage/SMS as the way to send the message.
-This will open up a messaging sheet pre-filled with the recipient and of course, the message to be sent.
+This will open up a messaging sheet pre-filled with the recipient and, of course, the message to be sent.

 10) Send the text message or iMessage as you normally would.

 We’ve talked about similar applications in the past, such as Delayd (free in the App Store), which takes a slightly different approach.
-I invite you to check our our review of Delayd and figure out if you like it better.
+I invite you to check out our review of Delayd and figure out if you like it better.
 Personally, I prefer the Scheduled approach.